 - 2.1 A public-sector Equality Duty came into force on 5 April 2011.
 This means that public bodies must consider all individuals when carrying out their day-to-day work in shaping policy, in delivering services and in relation to their own employees.
-It also requires that public bodies have due regard to the need to: - eliminate discrimination - advance equality of opportunity - foster good relations between different people when carrying out their activities. - 2.2 The Town and Country Planning (Local Development) (England) Regulations 2012 identifies specific and general consultation bodies that must be consulted when preparing Local Plans and Supplementary Planning Documents.
-Specific consultation bodies must be consulted where the proposed subject matter will be of interest to them.
+It also requires that public bodies have due regard to the need to: - eliminate discrimination - advance equality of opportunity - foster good relations between different people when carrying out their activities. - 2.2 The Town and Country Planning (Local Development) (England) Regulations 2012 (as amended) identifies certain prescribed bodies that must be consulted when preparing Local Plans and Supplementary Planning Documents.
+These bodies must be consulted where the proposed subject matter will be of interest to them.
 These groups are listed in Appendix 1.
-There is also a requirement to invite representations from such residents and persons carrying on business as considered appropriate.